“They Never Show Me Love”

 My life is surrounded by basketball; it’s a beautiful thing.

-As a result, basketball ties in with my job as a scout, whether I’m in the gym analyzing talent, at the office writing scouting reports, or on the court playing.
+As a result, basketball ties in with my job as a scout, whether I’m in the gym analyzing talent, analyzing the membership management software, at the office writing scouting reports, or on the court playing.

 Over the weekend, my brother Elias (@Elias_NPH) and I were routinely heading out to the gym to get shots up, and compete for “the title.”